 Gaining an Experienced Construction Trades Financial Partner

 When Element13 launched, obtaining credit to take on jobs and employees proved difficult.
 Nimmo and Holt looked feverishly for a bank that would provide them with working capital.
 They had the connections and pipeline to build the business but still needed a partner to help with the issues of being a capital-intensive business.
-Then they were introduced to Marc Hendrikson and Jeff Laird at Sunflower Bank.
+Then they were introduced to Marc Hendrikson and the Construction Trades Banking Group at Sunflower Bank.

-With more than 50 combined years of construction trades-related experience, Hendrikson and Laird know how to spot a business with potential.
+The Construction Trades Group has extensive experience in the industry and knows how to spot a business with potential.
 They specialize in the unique banking needs of construction businesses and help them successfully manage through the revenue cycle challenges inherent to the construction industry.

 And much like Element13 itself, the team at Sunflower Bank is committed to transparent, relationship-driven partnerships.